shyn-wang/opus/README.md

    It is more than likely that a user will prefer one composer over another in a given era, or favour a specific style of piece from an individual composer (i.e. favouring chopin nocturnes over waltzes).
 As such, depending on which works are randomly selected to represent each category in a matchup, the user may have pre-existing biases that are likely to influence the outcome in unpredictable ways.

    For instance, if a user resonates strongly with the works of the majority of composers in a given era, it is naturally expected to rise towards the top in ranking, even if the user actively dislikes the remaining pieces.
-However, in the latter case, the era will likely exhibit random fluctuations (i.e. sudden dips) in rating over the course of a test, as different composers are selected to represent it and the minority of unfavoured works inevitably make appearances.
+However, in such cases, the era will likely exhibit random fluctuations (i.e. sudden dips) in rating over the course of a test, as different composers are selected to represent it and the minority of unfavoured works inevitably make appearances.

     Generally speaking, the composer test will be more consistent in this regard than its era counterpart, as it avoids the issue of large stylistic differences between composers categorized very broadly under one era (i.e. scriabin & debussy both under modern).
 However, it is also fundamentally limited in scope by the omission of many great composers for brevity and does not eliminate the issue of categorization altogether.